Odin2003/Muon_Collider/README.md

 <br>

 Notice how the quark jets are now further apart.
 This is important.
-If your jets are close together, use a boosted analysis with a larger jet radius.
-If they are far enought apart, use a resolved analysis where you cluster the two jets separately.
+If your jets are close together, use a boosted analysis where both are clustered into one jet with a larger radius (usually $R ~ 0.8$).
+If they are far enough apart, use a resolved analysis where you cluster the two jets separately ($R ~ 0.4$).

 Now you know how to generate events and reconstruct them using the detector for the muon collider.
 You will have noticed that this takes a considerable amount of time for only few events.
 The next section describes how to generate multiple thousand events for an analysis.